Burned Paw Pads in Dogs

-Burned paws occur in dogs when foot pads encounter damaging heat or chemicals resulting in burn injury to the skin.
+Burned paws occur in dogs when foot pads encounter damaging heat or chemicals.

 • Dogs with burned paws often show no symptoms initially but lick their feet excessively and limp or refuse to walk after the injury occurs